-Early last Friday I trouped out to Parc Floral for a trifecta of salons with Janice MacLeod and Jeanne.
+Early last Friday I trouped out to Parc Floral for a trifecta of salons.

 Parc Floral is a smaller convention center than Porte de Versailles at Metro Chateau de Vincennes.
 This serene setting is in sharp contrast.